 We're all responsible for our health and regular health checks are vital.
-If you're aged 40 to 74, you may be eligible for a free NHS health check

 It may seem like you don't drink much, but a drink or two most evenings can do harm to your body.
 From making you gain weight to increasing your risk of cancer, alcohol can have serious effects on your body.
 You can find out more, take a free 'alcohol test' and book online coaching sessions at Don't Bottle It Up.

 Drug use has very clear effects on health and wellbeing.
 FRANK's A to Z gives information about the effects and impact of different drugs.
 The NHS website has comprehensive information about drinking and alcohol as well as drugs and drug abuse.

 Now is the right time to quit.
 Every cigarette causes you real harm and quitting smoking is healthier for you and your family.
 Smokefree Hampshire is committed to helping smokers who live or work in Hampshire who want to quit.
 Visit the:

 Tailored support to help you quit – including access to free Nicotine Replacement Therapy.

 It sounds obvious but having a balanced diet is crucial for good health and energy and to prevent illness.